 Electrical Installation (Electro technical) Advanced Apprenticeship (Buildings & Structures)

-The electrical contracting industry is part of the construction industry and therefore electricians are generally responsible for the installation, maintenance and repair of electrical services, both inside and outside buildings and structures such as houses, hospitals, schools, factories and shops etc.
+Electricians are generally responsible for the installation, maintenance and repair of electrical services, both inside and outside buildings and structures.

-Some of the things that an electrician will be expected to do are:
+Some of the things that an electrician would be expected to do are

 - Install, maintain and repair electrical services (e.g. lighting, sockets, fire alarms, emergency lighting & heating controls)

-- Work indoors and outdoors and be prepared to sometimes work at height
+- Work indoors and outdoors, including working at height

 - Work with little or no supervision; relying on their own initiative